Study: Kids in team sports tend to be happier

-Dr. Matt Hoffmann of California State University and his colleagues analyzed data on the sports habits and mental health of 11,235 children.
+Dr. Matt Hoffmann of California State University and his colleagues analyzed data on the sports habits and mental health of 11,235 children, NewsNation reports.
 Parents and guardians reported on various aspects of the children’s mental health by filling out the Child Behavior Checklist.

 The survey asked parents whether their kids showed any signs of depression, anxiety, or social withdrawal.